Does Garlic Help with Acne?

 Anecdotal reports also suggest that some people have experienced an improvement in acne after topically applying garlic to the skin.5

-Some acne sufferers also ingest garlic orally in the hope that this will reduce breakouts and scarring.
+Some acne sufferers also ingest garlic orally in the hope that this will reduce breakouts.

 Let's take a look at the scientific evidence behind these practices.